 Anchorage residents, which make up nearly 40% of the state population, can call 211 to inquire about municipal rental and utilities assistance.

-Arizona provides pandemic-related rental eviction prevention assistance, which residents can apply for online.
+Information on Arizona’s Emergency Rental Assistance Program for residents of most counties is available here.
 Different organizations also offer varying types of legal aid throughout the state, with more information here.

 Residents can also apply for eviction prevent assistance by calling 211 statewide.